VienThanh12/Demo-Kempower/README.md

+# Interview 30.1.2024 Kempower
+The hiring manager Mats Mattsson, and the mentors Aku Huotari and Sean Hammond.

 ## A little bit about myself
 My name is Ha Vien (Kevin), and I am currently pursuing a Bachelor of Engineering in Automotive Engineering Technology at Seinäjoki University of Applied Sciences.